-Founded by the Greeks in the 6th century BC, and later occupied by the Romans, this was a prosperous part of the Costa Brava, with busy commerce until it was abandoned in the 3rd century AD and disappeared beneath the dunes.
+Founded by the Greeks in the 6th century BC, and later occupied by the Romans, this was a prosperous part of the Costa Brava, the crossroads of several trade routes, with natural harbour offering shelter to visiting trade vessels.
+It was abandoned in the 3rd century AD and disappeared beneath the dunes.

 A Christian basilica and Visigoth sarcophagi can be found in the harbour area.
 Of the Roman town, the southern wall, amphitheatre and arena are preserved as well as the ruins of a Roman villa.

 Priceless mosaics, marble and paintings, the drainage systems, layout of houses and constructions such as the Forum, an old factory, and the Basilica will give you an idea of what life was like way back at that time.